Giuditta-Parolini/machine-readable-data/machine_readable_data_formats.md

     - Data creators using the CSV data format should always checked whether their .csv files are valid.
 Forgotten and not properly escaped commas, semicolons, and tabs in data cells are recurrent causes of tokenization errors.
     - Saving in CSV format a badly formed spreadsheet (e.g., column headings split across multiple lines, multiple tables on the same electronic sheet, etc.) will not make the data machine-readable.
 Tabular data should be arranged with one table per sheet, column headings (if any) in single cells on the first row of the spreadsheet, no white spaces in between the data rows, etc. to create a valid machine-readable CSV file from the original spreadsheet.
     - If CSV files contain textual information, it is always recommended to properly encode this information ([encoding in UTF-8 is usually recommended](https://www.w3.org/International/questions/qa-choosing-encodings)) to avoid issues with non-standard characters when redistributing the data files.<br>

-        **[2]** One million rows is here suggested because many spreadsheet software tools, e.g. MS Excel, have limitations in opening CSV files larger than this.
+    <a id="2">**[2]**</a>  One million rows is here suggested because many spreadsheet software tools, e.g. MS Excel, have limitations in opening CSV files larger than this.
 However, CSV files with several million rows exist and can be managed using different software tools (e.g., a text editor).
 The CSV data format, however, is not best suited for very big datasets for which formats like parquet, described below, are a better choice.
 <br>